 - Why don't I get emails from the project administrator or the project?

 - (Required) How should I set up my FTDNA Account Information?

 - (Required) Do I need to grant the administrator(s) access to my account?

 - What is the difference between being a project member and an Active Project Participant?

 - (for Active Project Participants) How do I set up my earliest paternal ancestor?

-- (for Active Project Participants) How do I set up my results to be publicly viewable?
+- (for Active Project Participants) How do I set up my results to be shared?